CogGrinder/Fortran-Stencil-Microbenchmarks/README.md

 ## File structure
 ``bench/`` subdirectory :
 - contains benchmark files
+    - ``preprocess/`` contains a codegen Python script and a Bash script to generate the benchmark variation tree and its output data

+``doc/`` subdirectory :
+- contains documentation

+``perf_regions/`` subdirectory :
+- contains necessary files from eponymous library (see [requirements](#requirements))

 ``tuto/`` subdirectory :
 - contains hello world and tutorial files used to learn Fortran

-``doc/`` subdirectory :
-- contains documentation

 ## Requirements
 Timing libraries